Hakaarn/Hakaarn.github.io/notes/new_player_checklist.md

 Mokoko Paradise (Use ocean liner from any region to get to it quickly)

 Don't start the run at the front, wait behind everyone and pass the players at the first turn when everyone gets knocked down or out
 At the end, pick a quadrant with the least player and just spam headbutt.
 Don't go fighting the big duck, just spam headbutt on ducks

-## Blooming Mokoko
+## Blooming Mokokos

 Rewards: Silver and Gold (chance of up to 200k gold)